Downtown Ottawa

 The furthest north street that crosses downtown is Wellington Street home to the Parliament buildings, The Senate, and several other interesting buildings.
 South of it is Sparks Street, which has been closed to traffic and turned into a pedestrian mall beautiful in warmer months.
 South of this is Queen Street, and then Albert and Slater which carry the Transit way through downtown.
 Next is Laurier Avenue and then Gloucester, Nepean, Lisgar, Cooper, (those four are minor local roads) and then Somerset, the main arterial road on the southern end of downtown.

-Engel & Völkers Ottawa Central,
+Engel & Völkers Ottawa,

 Brokerage